hackerb9/Tandy-Terminfo/README.md

 databases used by BSD and GNU/Linux systems, but it'd be good to find out all the undocumented features before doing that.
 (See below).

-### Questions

-* Is it possible to read the Function keys?

-* Eight bit codes show up as graphics characters, but they are not in Latin-1 order.
-Is there something that can be done about that?
-It'd be nice to have umlauts and such.
-What is easiest: hacking the TELECOM binary, writing a C program to create a PTY and translate character by character, or create a "locale charmap"?

-* Do all escape sequences (including the undocumented ones) work the same on a Model 100?

 ## Implementation Notes

 * What Tandy calls "LABELS" I call a